Brand values are an essential part of your business, whether you run a physical store, an eCommerce site, or both.

 - Serving communities.
 They engage community members and staff to impact society.

-Here are American Express' core values, summarised:
+Here are American Express' core values, summarized:

 - Customer commitment.
 Develop positive relationships.